core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The following defines how groups of different types are named, created, discovered and maintained.

 ### Group Naming ### {#sec-groupnaming}

+Different types of group are named as specified below, separately for CoAP groups, application groups and security groups.

+#### CoAP Groups ### {#sec-groupnaming-coap}

 A CoAP group is identified and named by the authority component in the Group URI, which includes host (possibly an IP multicast address literal) and an optional UDP port number.

-It is recommended to configure an endpoint with an IP multicast address literal, instead of a hostname, when configuring a CoAP group membership.
+When configuring a CoAP group membership, it is recommended to configure an endpoint with an IP multicast address literal, instead of a group hostname.
 This is because DNS infrastructure may not be deployed in many constrained networks.
-In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via DNS resolution - if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.
-Some examples of hierarchical CoAP group FQDN naming (and scoping) for a building control application were shown in {{Section 2.2 of RFC7390}}.
+In case a group hostname is configured, it can be uniquely mapped to an IP multicast address via DNS resolution, if DNS client functionality is available in the endpoint being configured and the DNS service is supported in the network.

+Examples of hierarchical CoAP group FQDN naming (and scoping) for a building control application were shown in {{Section 2.2 of RFC7390}}.

+#### Application Groups ### {#sec-groupnaming-app}

 An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI or other type of string.
 An application group name may be explicitly encoded in a CoAP Group URI, or it may be not included in the Group URI.
 This is an implementation-specific decision.
 If the application group name is explicitly encoded in a CoAP Group URI, it can be encoded within one of the